 Accounts payable procedures

-Depending on the size of your business will depend on the procedures that you will need to put in place.
+Depending on the size of your business will depend on the systems that you will need to put in place.
 A small self-employed person will likely know the invoices are coming in and can keep the process simple.
 As part of a large organisation, invoices may need matching to purchase orders and signed off by a manager.

 - If you haven’t already got one find a supplier, it is worth getting several quotations to ensure the best price.
 Open a credit account with a supplier and agree on terms; you may need to complete a credit application form.
 If you need to provide references, it is worth checking if they are willing to offer them.

-- Purchase invoice or bill received from the supplier.
-Ensure that all the details are correct, if anything is wrong, sort it out immediately.
+- When you receive a purchase invoice or bill received from the supplier, ensure that all the details are correct, if anything is wrong, sort it out immediately with the supplier.

 - When the invoice is due, pay it, it is useful to pay invoices in a batch and set payment dates.
 File the invoice in the paid folder.

 How to File Purchase Invoices

-The best solution is to set up 2 folders, 1 for unpaid and 1 for paid.
-In the unpaid folder, file them either by date order for when they are due or by the supplier name.
-The paid folder is best filed by supplier name and then by date, with the newest on the top, as a result, they are easier to find.
+The best solution is to set up two folders, 1 for unpaid and 1 for paid.
+In the outstanding folder, file them either by date order for when they are due or by the supplier name.
+The paid folder is best filed by supplier name and then by date, with the newest on the top; as a result, they are easier to find.

 If you are aiming for a paperless office set up files on your computer for Purchase invoice > Month > and use the invoice number to save them.